WOSS. Women Scientists Support Grant

 Evaluation criteria are scientific excellence, motivation to pursue a scientific career, input from the previous grant (applicable only for previous grantees), and the personal situation of the candidate.
 The decision for supporting a candidate will be made by the Evaluation Board:

-- Earliest grant starting date: 1st of February / 1st of August
+- Earliest grant starting date: beginning of July

 Isabelle Vernos (firstname.lastname@example.org)